Mission, values, and stakeholders#

 Our mission is the guiding principle behind everything that we do.
 It defines where we should invest in our capabilities, what kind of impact we want to have, and what kind of work we say yes (or no) to.

-Our mission is currently defined in the About pages of our brochure site.
+Our mission is currently defined in the the Mission, values, and strategy page of our brochure site.

 Our values are ideas that we believe are important for 2i2c to follow as it works towards its mission.
 We strive to make decisions that align with our values, though recognize that they are sometimes in tension with one another and cannot be followed perfectly.

-Our values are currently defined in the About pages of our brochure site.
+Our values are currently defined in the Mission, values, and strategy page of our brochure site.

 2i2c defines some key stakeholders that it uses to assess impact and progress in accomplishing our mission.

 Here’s a short-hand description of our stakeholders in one sentence:

 We serve global communities of practice that are dedicated to creating and sharing public knowledge.

 Below we describe a few major qualities and types of the key stakeholders we serve.

 Long-tail of communities#